wongdigital/rogerwong-site/_content/posts/the-need-to-breathe.md

 tags:
   - "Design"
   - "Industry Insights"
+excerpt: "\"1000+\" should be a familiar number for Google Reader users.
+My RSS feeds have been neglected in past months.
+Emails from AdAge.com, Creativity-Online, and links from friends go unread and unclicked.
+I've just been running 100 miles per hour at work.
+This is not to slam my current employer (because I truly like working here), but more of an observation."
 ---

 "1000+" should be a familiar number for Google Reader users.
 My RSS feeds have been neglected in past months.
 Emails from AdAge.com, Creativity-Online, and links from friends go unread and unclicked.
 I've just been running 100 miles per hour at work.
 This is not to slam my [current employer](http://www.agencypja.com/ "PJA Advertising and Marketing") (because I truly like working here), but more of an observation.